 A two-period DTQW is a variant of DTQW where the walker at each step alternates between two different coins.
 The $N$-step walk operation is then characterized {by} the following unitary:

-where $S$ is the shift operator as shown in Eq.~(\ref{eq:dtqwops}), and $C_1, C_2$ are single-parameter coin operators, where the subscript is used to differentiate the parameters, i.e. $ C_i \equiv C(\theta_i) \otimes \mathds{1}$.
-Here, $\lfloor N \rfloor$ represents the greatest integer less than or equal to $N$.
-As is apparent from the form of Eq.~\eqref{eq:QW2pd}, the 2-period DTQW in reverse temporal order is equivalent to exchanging the two coin operations.
+Here, $U_1$, $U_2$ denote a single walk step, $S$ is the shift operator as shown in Eq.~(\ref{eq:dtqwops}), and $C_1, C_2$ are single-parameter coin operators, where the subscript is used to differentiate the parameters, i.e. $ C_j \equiv C(\theta_j) \otimes \mathds{1}$.
+Here, $\lfloor N \rfloor$ denotes the greatest integer less than or equal to $N$.
+As is apparent from the form of Eq.~(\ref{eq:QW2pd}), the 2-period DTQW in reverse temporal order is equivalent to exchanging the two coin operations if $N$ is even.